the-muppet2/defcat-website/docs/ADMIN_GUIDE.md

 1. Find the user in the list
 2. Click the role dropdown on the right side of their card
-3. Select the new role:
+3. Select the new role: User, Admin, or Moderator
-   - User
-   - Admin
-   - Moderator
-   - Developer (only if you're a Developer)
 4. The change is applied immediately

 ### Adding a New User